Mature Masculine

 • Using "integration" to flatten complexity

-The Know-It-All insists on the big picture, driven by the need to have everything figured out and eliminate uncertainty.
+The Know-It-All insists on the big picture, driven by the need to eliminate uncertainty.

 Passive Shadow: The Consumer